bizzyvinci/sa-cricket/README.md

 * Write match from the minimum odi debut to 2016 (you can exclude players that are not in table `player` this time around)

+Note: I don't play or know cricket.
+So, if some of my decisions or logic seems funny, please let me know.

+And get ready to explain to a child.
+Just kidding.
+I'll do more research if your explanation is terrible.
+Thanks in advance.